g4brielklein/codetab/README.md

 # tabnews

-Implementação de uma aplicação para conteúdos e notícias de tecnologia.
-Projeto criado de ponta a ponta para aprender na prática mais sobre tecnologias como NodeJS, React, Next, PostgreSQL e Redis.
+Implementation of an web app for content about tech and coding.
+Project created to learn more and practice techs such as NodeJS, React, Next, PostgreSQL and Redis.